 The Committee is comprised of three members, none of whom can be an executive officer of the Company and at least two of whom must be independent according to the independence criteria adopted by the Company in accordance with the AFEP-MEDEF Code.

 The members of the Audit Committee are all known for their competence with regard to finance, accounting and/or the reviewing of financial statements, combining their expertise in the field of executive and operational management or the financial management of banking institutions and/or companies, as confirmed by their professional experience.

 The mission of the Appointments and Compensation Committee is to assist the Board in determining the membership of the Company’s and Group’s governing bodies and in the due assessment of all compensation and benefits of the Group’s senior management and executives.

-The Appointments and Compensation Committee is comprised of three directors: Antoine Gosset-Grainville, independent director and Chairman of the Committee, Patricia Barbizet, director, and Nonce Paolini, independent director.
+The Appointments and Compensation Committee is comprised of three directors: Antoine Gosset-Grainville, independent director and Chairman of the Committee, Brigitte Taittinger-Jouyet, independent director, and Nonce Paolini, independent director.

 Accordingly, in compliance with the AFEP-MEDEF Code’s criteria, the independent directors constitute two thirds of the Appointments and Compensation Committee.

 The mission of the Corporate, Environmental and Social Responsibility Committee is to examine the Company’s corporate, environmental and social policies.

 This committee reviews the actions and results of the past year and presents the strategic directions of Groupe Fnac Darty for the current year.

 The topics addressed include social dialogue, equality of treatment, gender equality, youth and senior employment, diversity, management of environmental impacts, cultural action and solidarity, and sourcing in Asia for retailers’ brands or products licensed under the Darty trademark.